cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/fittingreferenceguide/overview.md

 # Overview of fitting method

 The fitting method folder is structured in folders and main files.
 Main files are those ones that are used to run the most important codes.
 Below is a list of folders presented in this method and the files encontered here.
+It is important to note that this code has been tested on root 6.22/00.

 ## Fitting method folder structure